weblivz/Windows-Azure-Solr/README.md

+Solr 4 Upgrade
+===

+This includes :

+- Now works with all version of Solr up to 4.
+- Improved the Build so that is allows local Solr uploads.
+- Upgraded to VS2012 - added events to allow running fully locally.
+- Improved deloyment support.

 Note: Read the README_BUILD.txt for Solr 4 upgrade data including build and deploy support.

 You are responsible for reading licences and the info below and related https://github.com/MSOpenTech/Windows-Azure-Solr project is key.